Checkmarx/JS-SCP/src/general-coding-practices/concurrency.md

 known and documented: [semaphores][3] and [mutexes][4] are two of them.

-This is an important topic which deserves to be covered here, because JavaScript is known to be single threaded which takes advantage of its Event Loop for performance.
-The point is that JavaScript concurrency model is exactly based on its Event Loop.
+This is an important topic which deserves to be covered here, because JavaScript is known to be single threaded which takes advantage of its `Event Loop` for performance.
+The point is that JavaScript concurrency model is exactly based on its `Event Loop`.

 You can read about JavaScript concurrency model in detail on [Mozilla Developer NetworK "Concurrency model and Event Loop"][5].